marifse/nodejs-cloudant/terraform/simple-kube/README.md

 cd nodejs-cloudant/terraform/simple-kube/classic-pipeline/new-infra/
 ```

-• Replace the **API key** value with your key and set the **cluster name, Cloudant database name, and the container registry namespace** and other variables as desired.
+• Replace the **API key** value with your key and set the **Kubernetes cluster name, Cloudant database name, and the container registry namespace** and other variables as desired.

 •	Initialize the repo with below command.